The 10 Habits of Successful People

 It helps if you naturally has the ability to “sense” other people’s emotions and feelings.

 Make it a habit to write down the things you would like to accomplish for the next day, week, month and year and prioritize the list.

 That way the time allocated to the task will be in accordance with its importance.
-Let you be the one to manage the time and not let time manage you.

 The first diary rule is to maintain flexibility, and use the diary as a way for re-expression of your ideas. – It is a tool for you to translate your thoughts and ideas into a tangible form.

 Second, let your thoughts flow freely and try not to be too concerned with grammatical errors.

 Flow and creativity is encouraged and that can only happen when you are not concerned with editing or errors.